ygdes/ULSR_demo/docs/info.md

 RESET is performed with pulsing SD and SC in an overlapping sequence.

-Capture and Update require slightly more complicated sequences but still usign only SD and SC.
+Capture and Update require slightly more complicated sequences but still use only SD and SC.

 ## How fast does it run ?